Different Types OF OCD.

 Trigger.

 I still have episodes where I look at something and it brings back bad memories.
-Looking at photographs of people that have passed away and the feeling of sadness and emptyness or seeing something that was used to harm me.
+Looking at photographs of people who have passed away and the feeling of sadness and emptiness or seeing something that was used to harm me.
 My home is full of very expensive memories that I cannot simply get rid of because of their materialistic value and have been damaged in some way.
 As an example looking at the bristles of a kitchen broom today brought memories flooding back.

 I try my best to block out things and put them away where I cannot see them.